Training guides

 Can I enter data for future years?

-The Calculator accepts dates up to the end of the current calendar year.
+Yes, the Calculator accepts dates up to 4 years from the current calendar year.
 You can also enter data for previous years.

 What stock classes do I have?